-When looking at GitHub or searching for solutions, there are many libraries, tools, and frameworks for iOS app development to choose from, but with iOS being a niche technology, there’s always a problem to assess whether the solution is worthy of your time.
+When looking at GitHub or searching for solutions, there are many libraries, tools, and frameworks for iOS application development.
+Still, with iOS being a niche technology, there’s always a problem in assessing whether the solution is worthy of your time.

-So let me get straight to the list of iOS-related technologies that are used in thousands of projects.
+So let me get straight to the list of iOS-related technologies used in thousands of projects.
 This list is not exhaustive by any means.
-It’s a set of examples that are very common among the job offerings and worked well for me.
+It’s a set of prevalent examples among the job offerings and worked well for me.

 RxSwift/RxCocoa/ReactiveSwift: This library provides API for reactive asynchronous sequences and bindings to UI.
-From my experience, about 50% of modern projects use that right now, so when joining a project it’s a flip of a coin.
+From my experience, about 50% of current projects use that right now, so joining a project is a flip of a coin.

 Firebase Cloud Messaging / UserNotifications + APNS: The first one is the whole system made by Google to receive and send notifications.
 It allows you to send messages by both Push Notifications and Websockets.
 The second one is Apple’s solution that’s used under the hood by the FCM.
 The biggest plus of the Firebase solution is that you gain the web socket connection outside of push notifications, and you don’t have to implement the APNS (Apple Notification Service) on your backend from scratch.